risatrix/yourdailyvergil/README.md

 (It's Twit, the library that lets us talk to Twitter, and Request, the library that lets us make calls the the Aeneid API.)

+If you're not connecting to Twitter, comment out the `bot.js` line that reads:
+`var T = new Twit(require('./config.js'));` by putting a `//` in front of it.
+(Otherwise the server will freak out when it tries to look for a missing file.)

 Once this is done, you should be able to run `node bot.js` in the Terminal.
 If all goes well, you'll see the Aeneid begin running through your terminal window.

 ##Connecting to Twitter

-At this point you need to register a Twitter account and also get its "app info".
+To connect to Twitter you need to register a Twitter account and also get its "app info".

 So create a Twitter account for whatever account you want to tweet this stuff.
 Twitter doesn't allow you to register multiple twitter accounts on the same email address.
 I recommend you create a brand new email address (perhaps using Gmail) for the Twitter account.
 Once you register the account to that email address, wait for the confirmation email.
 You'll then need to add a phone number to be able to post to Twitter remotely.
 Hint: use a